On a generalization of affinoid varieties: Relations with classical analytic geometries

-\begin{thm} The functor $\what{\cdot}$ induces an equivalence between the category of partially proper rigid $k$-dagger spaces and the category partially proper rigid $k$-analytic spaces. \begin{proof} First let's show that the functor is essentially surjective.
-Let $X$ be a partially proper rigid $k$-analytic space, then by what we saw in the proof of the previous theorem we have that for any admissible open affinoid domain $U \subset X$ there exists another admissible open affinoid domain $V \subset X$ such that $U \subset \Int(V)$.
-This inclusion induces a dagger structure on $U$ and clearly the rigid $k$-dagger analytic space, $X^\dagger$, obtained gluing this dagger affinoid spaces is such that $(\what{X^\dagger}, \cO_{\what{X^\dagger}}) \cong (X, \cO_X)$.
+\begin{thm} The functor $\what{\cdot}$ induces an equivalence between the category of partially proper rigid $k$-dagger spaces and the category partially proper rigid $k$-analytic spaces. \end{thm} \begin{proof} We refer to theorem 2.27 of \cite{GK} for the proof of this result. \end{proof}